 Members of iqubs often attempt to save part of their wage earnings by becoming an iqub member.
 In particular, this is very important for those who run their own taxi business and who get paid cash for their services.
 Members like Ambachew have been able to buy a "license plate" and run their own taxi business.
 Ambachew himself used the ita cash money to buy a vehicle at an auction for almost fifty-percent less than the price from the car dealers.
 An iqub has also helped Tadesse to start a taxi and a restaurant business.
 Some members in his iqub had also been able to use the ita money for down payment of a mortgaged house.
-At the later stage these mortgage holder would use the ita money to renegotiate mortgage payments with banks by reducing the outstanding balance by a lump putes through court procedures, members always stress the importance of mutual trust and friendship.
-The centrality of trust in iqubs then gives rise to the need to screen out new members.
-New members are first introduced by an iqub member and their admission requires unanimous consent.
-The most important task is studying the background of a person such as sources of income and present and past social relations with others.
-Should members feel that the person is not trustworthy he/she will be told to take the ita only in the last round.
+At the later stage these mortgage holder would use the ita money to renegotiate mortgage payments with banks by reducing the outstanding balance by a lump ington had been admitted to hospital.
+He then immediately phoned his former iqub members and was able to raise \$2,000; this incident reactivated the iqub and a new ita round then began.
+If a member does not have money at hand during such emergency situations he/she can always borrow from one of his or her fellow members.